 - Key Takeaways

-- Image Names are important.
+- Image names are important.
 We often audit websites that are having SEO issues after they had a redesign.
-One client saw their traffic drop 80%.
-Everyone of their product images we inserted into the new site as image1.jpg, image2.jpg, image3.jpg and so on.
-Their old site had all of their products named to match the products like justin-workboots-style-2001b.jpg.
+One client saw their traffic drop by 80%.
+Every one of their product images we inserted into the new site as image1.jpg, image2.jpg, image3.jpg and so on.
+Their old site had all of their products named to match the products like Justin-workboots-style-2001b.jpg.
 Name your images to match the content.
 Meaningful image names are important.

 - Key Takeaways: